ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 This is how I won my first customer _before_ I launched.

-Lesson: Involve your target audience in the build process.
+<strong>Lesson:</strong> Involve your target audience in the build process.
 At the very least be transparent about what you're working on—people will take an interest and want to support you.

 <h2>My Second Customer</h2>